Bimini Cruise Port Guide

 Add Extra Buffer If:

-• On a boat excursion (+plan around schedule)
+• On a boat excursion (plan around its schedule)

 • In Alice Town on foot (+20min walk)